ronquistlab/synergus-genomics/README.md

 Fasta files of all protein sequences of single copy orthologs (for each group, one fasta file containing 4 unaligned sequences.
 Additionally, 4 fasta files with all the single copy orthologs from each of the species)
 Fasta files of all protein alignents of single copy orthologs generated using Muscle (for each group, one fasta file containing 4 aligned sequences).
 Additionally, one file listing the lowest identity and lowest similarity to the consensus sequence among the four aligned sequences.
 Fasta files of all protein alignents of single copy orthologs generated using ClustalOmega (for each group, one fasta file containing 4 aligned sequences) Additionally, one file listing the lowest identity and lowest similarity to the consensus sequence among the four aligned sequences.
+Clustal files of the conserved blocks according to Gblocks Alignments of the coding sequences generated with Pal2Nal, in paml format (modified phylip) Alignments of the coding sequences generated with Pal2Nal, in fasta format The 300 aligned proteins randomly chosen for making the tree with MrBayes